undergrad-partner-school

 Non-Need Based

-7,999 students, including freshmen, got institutional non-need-based financial aid at this institution in 2025.
+Institutional non-need-based scholarships or grants were given to 7,999 students overall (including freshmen) at University of North Texas in 2025.
 2,920 full-time freshmen were awarded institutional non-need-based scholarship or grant aid.
-The total dollar amount of federal non-need-based scholarships/grants awarded to the studens at this school was $78,064,830 while the state aid is $14,759.
+Federal non-need-based scholarships and grants totaled $78,064,830 for students at this institution, while state aid came to $14,759.
 The total amount of non-need-based institutional scholarships/grants was $10,606,702.
 This includes endowment, alumni, other institutional awards, and also external funds awarded by the institution, but doesn't include athletic aid and tuition waivers. $2,726,182 was the amount that the students at this institution got from external sources (like Kiwanis and National Merit).

 Majors